apache/mxnet/example/extensions/lib_subgraph/README.md

 Also there are some optional functions you can specify:

 * [acceptSubgraph](./subgraph_lib.cc#L220):
     * This function provides an opportunity to accept/reject a subgraph after MXNet partitions it.
 It also allows specifying custom attributes on the subgraph (ie. user-generated IDs).
 If you do not register this function, subgraphs will be accepted by default.
-Only implement this function to set attributes or conditionally reject subgraphs.

             MXReturnValue acceptSubgraph(
                 std::string json,